-For more information about current activities see the Society webpage, located in the University of Oxford domain.
+For more information about current activities see the temporary Society website on WordPress, while the main site is offline owing to technical difficulties.
 The following history was first published there.

 A Doctor Who society was founded at Oxford University in the late 1970s, but little is known about it here and it is not believed to have survived the decade.
 There were several years of informal private meetings between students involved in nascent Doctor Who fandom in the 1980s, but the origins of the present society lie in conversations and meetings in late 1988 and early 1989 between Doctor Who fans of a generation whose childhood was marked by the highs of the Tom Baker era, their early teens by the giddy celebrations of the twentieth anniversary, and their late teens by the mockery and public marginalization of Doctor Who following the cancellation crisis of 1985.
 The increasing availability of video recordings of old Doctor Who – mainly the so-called ‘pirate video network’ – was also a factor.